RAS-University/robotic-courses/docs/UAV.md

 ### 2.4 Morphing drones
-<span style="color: red;">Question: treat as separate type or include as special case of rotor crafts and fixed wing drones?</span>

 Fixed wing drones that can change shape of the wings, or rotorcrafts that can change frame morphology to pass through narrow gaps